Best Airline for Pets in Checked Cargo (2026)

 The bottom line

-For Hawaii-mainland or inter-island pet routing, Hawaiian Airlines is the obvious choice with developed HNL infrastructure and understanding of Hawaii’s specific entry requirements.
+For Hawaii-mainland or inter-island pet routing, Hawaiian Airlines remains the obvious choice with developed HNL infrastructure and understanding of Hawaii’s specific entry requirements.

 Avoid United Airlines for pet cargo.
 United PetSafe was discontinued in March 2018 and has not restarted.
 Pet-in-cabin is still available on United for cats and small dogs under the seat.

-Use pet-in-cabin instead of cargo for any pet under 20 lb including carrier.
+Use pet-in-cabin instead of cargo for any pet that fits an under-seat carrier.
 Cabin transport is dramatically safer than cargo, with the pet remaining under your seat throughout the flight.
-Cargo is appropriate only for larger pets or international moves where cabin is not an option.
+Cargo is appropriate only for larger pets or international moves where cabin travel is not an option.

 For airline-specific pet-in-cabin rules and carrier dimensions, see Best Airline for Flying with Pets in Cabin which covers Alaska’s industry-leading cabin program, JetBlue’s cat-friendly carrier sizing, and the post-2025 pet-fee landscape.